 There is no greater feeling, no greater satisfaction, than knowing you are making a difference

-Members achieved success by collaborating with other groups in
+Early Successes were achieved through our collaboration with other groups in

 1990’s to Present

 In the 1990’s, the organization was further expanded to include kinship and respite families.
 In 2010, OFCA added a birth/primary family representative to the Board to help ensure that the Board looked at issues from all perspectives.
 OFCA incorporated primary families into their mission in 2014.

 In 1996, part-time staff was hired to focus on developing a family leadership program and organization capacity building.
 It currently operates with one full-time staff member, a full representative Board, and volunteer committee members.

 Family-centered, child-oriented principles guide the work of OFCA.

 OFCA’s Core Activities include:

 OFCA’s Primary service group is Ohio resource families (foster, kinship, respite), primary families (adoptive, birth), child-caring agency personnel within the child welfare and juvenile justice systems.